Economic Botany

 Economic Botany is a quarterly peer-reviewed academic journal that covers all aspects of economic botany.
-The editor-in-chief is Robert A. Voeks (California State University, Fullerton).
-The journal was established in 1947 and is published by Springer Science+Business Media and the New York Botanical Garden Press on behalf of the Society for Economic Botany.
+The editor-in-chief is Ina Vandebroek.
+The journal was established in 1947 and is published by Springer Science+Business Media and the New York Botanical Garden Press on behalf of the Society for Ethnobotany.
 Authors have a choice to publish articles under the traditional subscription model or an Open Access model.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.731.